Tresjs/tres/docs/examples/text-3d.md

 })
 ```

-Now you can use the `TresTextGeometry` component inside a TresMesh in your scene
+Next you can use the `TresTextGeometry` component inside a TresMesh in your scene

 ```vue
 <template>